zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Tue, Feb 23 / Wed, Feb 24
+Thu, Feb 25 / Fri, Feb 26
 ==================

 Agenda
 ---------
-**Objective:** Prove what you know about impulse, momentum, and center of mass.
+**Objective:** Be introduced to angular analogues of kinematics concepts.

-1. Do the Paper Portion and [Computer Portion][test] of the test.
+1. Notes on *Angular Kinematics Quantities*
 2. When you are finished, please watch the [Project Workday Explanation Video][vid] and check your project due date on the [Presentation Schedule][sched]

 **If absent:**